-During my early years in the industry, I saw customers being let down because a company couldn’t or didn’t want to make good on their promises.
-I knew there had to be a better way to offer quality products at a good price without cutting out service, and that is what Gym Store is all about.
+During our early years in the industry, we saw customers being let down because a company couldn’t or didn’t want to make good on their promises.
+We knew there had to be a better way to offer quality products at a good price without cutting out service, and that is what Gym Store is all about.
 As you shop around, keep these insider tips in mind to make sure you choose the best vendor for your gym equipment.

 TOP 3 THINGS TO LOOK FOR BEFORE YOU BUY GYM EQUIPMENT

 - PROTECTION: How long is the warranty on pre-owned equipment?
 Gym Store offers one year.

 - PERFORMANCE: We only deal with top-of-the-line parts vendors who guarantee longer lasting equipment.

 - PRICE: We join competitive prices with quality – for longer lasting equipment.

 WHAT TO BEWARE OF WHEN BUYING GYM EQUIPMENT:

 - Amateur Website: Look at the professionalism of their web/storefront presence and content.
 The more information they offer customers, the more open they usually are with all communications.
 A site that connotes low quality, and cuts corners on the web usually does the same in service.
 Compare to Gym Store’s regularly updated site.